A Leader in Neuromorphic Computing

-At BrainChip, we have developed a revolutionary Spiking Neuron Adaptive Processor (SNAP) technology that learns autonomously, evolves and associates information just like the human brain.
+Neuromorphic computing is a branch of artificial intelligence (AI) that simulates the functionality of the human neuron.
+At BrainChip, we have developed a revolutionary spiking neural network (SNN) technology, a type of neuromorphic computing that learns autonomously, evolves and associates information just like the human brain.

-SNAP is a new Neural Networking technology that has been designed from the ground up to be an unsupervised learning system.
-SNAP recognizes patterns within seconds without having to be pre-programmed to do so.
-It achieves this by learning from the information on its own, and then later recognizing what it has learned.
+BrainChip’s technology has been designed as a one-shot learning system.
+It recognizes patterns in milliseconds without having to be pre-programmed.
+It achieves this by learning from information, and then later recognizing what it has learned.

 How We Got Here

-The neural computing sector includes well-known companies like Cisco Systems, IBM, Intel, Google, Microsoft, nVidia, Qualcomm and Samsung who are each evolving their own versions of neural (cognitive) architecture designed across different platforms and utilizing various techniques in order to achieve the desired results.
+The AI sector includes well-known companies like Cisco Systems, IBM, Intel, Google, Microsoft, NVIDIA, Qualcomm and Samsung, which are evolving their own versions of cognitive architectures across different platforms.

 BrainChip is in the unique positon of commercializing SNNs that offer instantaneous training, low computational overhead, and high accuracy in difficult environments.